 Despite “energy” being a fundamental physical concept like space and time, it’s not easy to measure directly in the human body.
-Yet every day we all have a subjective sense of our energy levels, and that impacts every aspect of life, from mood to alertness to productivity.
+Yet every day we all have a subjective sense of our energy levels, which impacts every aspect of life, from mood to alertness to productivity. 🏃♀️

-Our food choices obviously play a primary role in our energy, and unlike air, we have choices.
+Our food choices obviously play a primary role in our energy levels, and unlike air, we have choices.
 Assuming enough calories, a plant-based diet can easily lead to a sense of increased energy, in all timeframes:

-In the longer run, on a WFPB diet you have plenty of glycogen stored in your muscles and liver to keep you going; your blood is less sticky/thick so circulates better through cleaner arteries; abundant plant antioxidants clean up the inevitable free radicals throughout your body (especially in your brain); and there’s little or no chronic inflammation that taxes your system.
+In the longer run, on a WFPB diet: You have plenty of glycogen stored in your muscles and liver to keep you going.
+Your blood is less sticky/thick, and circulates better through cleaner arteries.
+You eat abundant plant antioxidants that clean up the inevitable free radicals throughout your body (especially in your brain).
+And critically, there’s little or no chronic inflammation that taxes your system. ✅

 When a clean, pure, whole food plant-based diet fuels the body so well, is it any wonder you feel good and energized?